lefig/astro-starlight-ghpages/README.md

     $ npm create astro@latest -- --template starlight
     ```

-    As part of setup, you define the destination folder (`website`), install dependencies and configure Typescript, git usage.
+    As part of setup, you define the destination folder (`website`), install dependencies and configure Typescript, git usage if needed.
+You can also disable telemetry capture using `npx astro telemetry disable` at this time.

 3. Preview the default Starlight site.